mr-wellick/react-d3-ggplot/README.md

 // Then we import the type of plot we want: Rects (for barplots), Points (for scatterplots), and Line (for line charts) import { Points } from "react-d3-ggplot";

-// We can also add labels
-import { Labels } from "react-d3-ggplot";

 class ScatterPlot extends Component{
     state = {
         data: [